Riley-Py/UWaterloo-Work/EARTH 121/Introduction.md

 ## What is Earth Science?
 - Earth science is geology
 	- Incorporates other fields, like chemistry, biology, physics, and math
+- Earth science is about figuring out Earth's past, what it's happening in the present, a

 #earth121